fieldtrip/website/tutorial/mouse_eeg.md

       end
     end

-Using this trial function, we can call **[ft_definetrial](/reference/ft_definetrial)** to find the trials, or segments of interest.
+Using this trial function, we can call **[ft_definetrial](/reference/ft_definetrial)** to find the trials or segments of interest.

     cfg = [];
     cfg.dataset  = 'S1s_10Hz.cnt';
-    cfg.trialfun = 'mousetrialfun'; % ft_definetrial will call your function and pass on the cfg cfg.trialdef.eventtype  = '?';
+    cfg.trialfun = 'mousetrialfun'; % see above
+    cfg.trialdef.eventtype  = '?';
     cfg.trialdef.eventvalue = 40000;
     cfg.trialdef.prestim    = 1; % in seconds
     cfg.trialdef.poststim   = 2; % in seconds
     cfg = ft_definetrial(cfg);

-You will see that the trial function produces a figure, which can be used to check whether the threshold was at the appropriate level and whether the onset of stimulation is properly detected.
+You will see that the trial function produces a figure, which can be used to check whether the threshold was at the appropriate level and whether the stimulation onsets are properly detected.

 FIXME insert figure (1 data loading)

-The segments of interest are specified by their begin- and end-sample and by the offset that specifies the timing relative to the data segment.
+The segments of interest are specified by their begin- and endsample and by the offset that specifies the timing relative to the data segment.
 The offset is zero here indicating that the first sample is interpreted as time t=0.

     >> cfg.trl

     ans =
             7447       13446           0
            17447       23446           0
            27447       33446           0